For now, Blue Fifth Review is on hiatus. If the status changes, notice will be placed here.

 Art: the editors generally solicit art for the issues but will consider unsolicited submissions.
 Attach the work as a .jpg, .jpeg, or .gif file.

-Non-fiction: new in 2013/2014.
-We are adding reviews, reflections and essays to our pages.
+Non-fiction: as of 2014, we added reviews, reflections, interviews and essays to our pages.
 Please see more specific guidelines below.

 Submissions Guidelines for Poetry and Flash